-Winthorpe After School Club is privately owned and managed.
-It opened in 2006 and operates from rooms within Winthorpe Primary School in the village of Winthorpe, close to Newark.
-The club has access to the school hall, a classroom, toilet and kitchen facilities together with outdoor play areas.
-The setting is also open to children from other local schools.
-A maximum of 22 children aged from three to under eight years may attend the setting at any one time.
-The club also offers care for children aged eight to 11 years.
-The club's opening hours are between 15.20am and 18.00pm, from Monday to Friday during term times only.
-There are currently 32 children on roll.
-Of these, 12 are under eight years of age and seven are within the Early Years Foundation Stage.
-The provision is on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
-There are five members of staff, including the managers, who work directly with the children.
-Three of the staff hold appropriate early years and/or playwork qualifications.
-The club receives support from the local authority and is a member of the 4Children network.
+Pottery Out of School Scheme is run by a voluntary committee.
+It opened in 1996 and operates from a classroom within Pottery Primary School in Belper, Derbyshire.
+There are no issues which may hinder access to the premises.
+Children have access to a secure enclosed outdoor play area.
+A maximum of 24 children aged under eight years may attend the setting at any one time.
+The club currently takes children from four years of age and also offers care to children aged eight years to 11 years.
+The setting is open Monday to Friday from 3.15pm to 6.00pm term time only.

+There are currently 42 children on roll.
+Of these, 17 are under eight years and of these three are within the Early Years Foundation Stage.
+The setting is registered by Ofsted on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.

+There are five members of staff, including the manager, who work directly with the children.
+Of these, two hold an appropriate level three qualification in early years, one holds a level two qualification.
+The setting receives support from the local authority.